quarkslab/kdigger/README.md

 called buckets to facilitate pentesting Kubernetes from inside a pod.

 Please note that this is not an ultimate pentest tool on Kubernetes.
-Some plugins perform really simple actions, that could be performed manually by calling the `mount` command or listing all devices present in dev with `ls /dev` for example.
+Some plugins perform really simple actions that could be performed manually by calling the `mount` command or listing all devices present in dev with `ls /dev` for example.
 But some others automate scanning processes, such as the admission controller scanner.
 In the end, this tool aims to humbly speed up the